pydantic/mcp-run-python/README.md

 For logs to be emitted you must set the logging level when connecting to the server.
 By default, the log level is set to the highest level, `emergency`.

-Currently, it's not possible to demonstrate this due to a bug in the Python MCP Client, see [modelcontextprotocol/python-sdk#201](https://github.com/modelcontextprotocol/python-sdk/issues/201#issuecomment-2727663121).

 ## Dependencies

 `mcp_run_python` uses a two step process to install dependencies while avoiding any risk that sandboxed code can